The Cure’s Boys Don’t Cry: why this classic song wasn’t a hit first time

 Joining that illustrious list of tunes that didn’t quite make their mark on their initial outing is Boys Don’t Cry.
-Released in June 1979, it was the second single by The Cure, a post-punk trio from Crawley, West Sussex.
+Released in June 1979, it was the second single by The Cure, then just a post-punk trio from Crawley, West Sussex.

 Featuring Robert Smith on guitar and vocals, Michael Dempsey on bass and Lol Tolhurst on drums, the band were signed to the new label Fiction at the end of 1978 and were considered a hip young act that were set for big things.